Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 <details>
   <summary>Overview:</summary>

+- **Decision Table:** A tabular representation that maps conditions to actions, showing all possible combinations of inputs and their corresponding outputs.
 - **Notation:** refers to the symbols and conventions used to represent conditions and actions
   - **domain-specific notation:** refers to the use of terms and symbols that are specific to a particular domain or industry.
   - **Boolean Notation:** Boolean notation uses binary values (True/False or T/F) to represent conditions and actions.
 This type of notation is straightforward and commonly used in decision tables and logical expressions.
 - **Conditions:** The different input variables or conditions that affect the system's behavior.
   - **T:** True, the condition is satisfied.
   - **F:** False, the condition is not satisfied.
   - **–:** Value of the condition is irrelevant for the action outcome.
 This means that regardless of whether the condition is true or false, it does not affect the resulting action.
+This can be used to show that certain combinations of conditions are not possible or not needed during testing.
-  - **N/A:** Not applicable, the condition is not relevant or cannot be applied in the context of the given rule.
+  - **N/A:**  Means that the condition or action is not relevant or cannot be applied in a specific context.
 - **Actions:** The possible outcomes or actions that result from the combinations of conditions.
   - **X:** The action should occur.
   - **Blank:** The action should not occur.

+- **Steps to Apply Decision Table Testing:**

+  - **Identify Conditions and Actions:** Determine the conditions and actions based on the requirements.
-- **Decision Table:** A tabular representation that maps conditions to actions, showing all possible combinations of inputs and their corresponding outputs.
+  - **Create the Table:** List all possible combinations of conditions and their corresponding actions.
+  - **Derive Test Cases:** Use the table to derive test cases that cover all combinations.

 | Test Case ID | Condition 1 | Condition 2 | Condition 3 | Action 1 | Action 2 |
 |--------------|-------------|-------------|-------------|----------|----------|